D3SOX/arch-guide/docs/installation/README.md

 # Introduction

 ## Why this guide?
-The Arch Wiki has these informations spread across multiple pages and I think this is much more clearly layed out and straight forward.
+The Arch Wiki has this information spread across multiple pages and I think this is much more clearly layed out and straight forward.
 It also contains some packages and decisions that are personal preference.

 ## Important other resources